 These metrics will give you a perspective on how to measure the health of your restaurant business.
 By regularly calculating the finances of the restaurant you can ensure that the restaurant business is doing good.

-This data should be readily available with the manager and should be easy to understand as well.
+This data representing important restaurant financial metrics should be readily available with the manager and should be easy to understand as well.

 Here’s list of restaurant metrics that you should be calculating to ensure the smooth sailing of your restaurant business.

 These metrics measure the efficiency and effectiveness of an operation or process.
 They indicate the progress of the restaurant business’s goal.

 Cost of Goods Sold is the cost required to make each item on your restaurant’s menu.
 It also represents the total amount you need to spend on the inventory to acquire the raw material required for cooking over a period of time.
 It helps you determine if the menu items are priced correctly or if the food cost is high.
 This is one of the most important restaurant financial metrics a restaurant owner should keep a track of.
 Calculating this metric helps you determine and compare the Cost of Goods Sold restaurant industry average